Mackenzie Daybutch

 It was only a glimpse she caught, standing on the side of the Trans-Canada Highway as it curved along Lake Superior, but since then, Terry Fox has remained a source of inspiration for Dr. Rebecca Auer.
 His vision and determination helped motivate her to where she is today — an award-winning cancer clinician-scientist.

-Dr. Auer combines revolutionary cancer research with hands-on patient care every day in her role as Surgical Oncologist and Senior Scientist at The Ottawa Hospital, and as Scientific Director of the hospital’s Cancer Research Program.
+Dr. Auer combines revolutionary cancer research with hands-on patient care every day in her role as Executive Vice-President of Research and Innovation at The Ottawa Hospital and CEO and Scientific Director at The Ottawa Hospital Research Institute.

 As a surgeon, Dr. Auer sees with clarity that, while surgery may be the best chance for a cure in most cancers, patients are particularly vulnerable to both infections and cancer recurrence in its aftermath, in large part because the immune system is suppressed in the postoperative period.
 Dr. Auer’s research program is focused on understanding the mechanisms behind this effect and reversing them with innovative therapies.